Kildale railway station: Facilities

 The station has one platform, which has seating, a waiting shelter and an emergency help point.
-There is step-free access to the platform.
-There is a small car park and cycle storage at the station.
+There is step-free access to the platform, a small car park, cycle racks and a toilet with a facility for those with disabilities.

-Kildale is not part of the Northern Trains penalty fare network, as ticket machines have not yet (as of October 2020) been installed at the station.
+Kildale is not part of the Northern Trains penalty fare network, as ticket machines have not yet (as of July 2023) been installed at the station.

 Services

 As of the May 2021 timetable change, the station is served by four trains per day towards Whitby, and Middlesbrough via Nunthorpe.
 Most trains continue to Newcastle via Hartlepool.
 All services are operated by Northern Trains.